Split platform: North America

-In Canada, split platforms on the Montreal Metro are located at De L'Église and Charlevoix and the Blue Line platforms at Jean-Talon, while Snowdon and Lionel-Groulx have a hybrid layout where the two directions on each line are split from each other but sharing an island platform with the other line.
+In Canada, split platforms on the Montreal Metro are located at De L'Église and Charlevoix, while Snowdon and Lionel-Groulx have a hybrid layout where the two directions on each line are split from each other but sharing an island platform with the other line.
 They are also found on Vancouver's SkyTrain, at the stations in the Dunsmuir Tunnel and at the King Edward station on the Canada Line.

 Europe

 The London Underground uses split platform layouts on the deep tube lines, namely the Bakerloo, Central, Jubilee, Northern and Piccadilly lines.

 Sant'Agostino station on line M2 of the Milan Metro uses the layout, as do all stations between Crocetta and Turati on line M3.

 On Munich Marienplatz Station the Munich S-Bahn (suburban trains) are on two separate levels, where westbound trains depart from the lower level, eastbound trains from the upper level.
 Below the westbound level there is an interchange to the metro lines U3 and U6 in North-South direction.

 In Nuremberg metro network, the station Plärrer has two platforms for cross-platform interchange between lines U1 and U2/U3.
 The upper platform is used for westbound/outbound services, while the lower one is designated for eastbound/inbound trains.

 In Hanover light-metro network, Kröpcke has three levels, one for blue lines (3, 7 and 9); SW to NE, one for red lines (1, 2 and 8); NW to SE and one for yellow lines (4, 5, 6 and 11).
 The red lines level and the yellow lines level are situated directly below each other.
 An interchange between red and yellow lines is possible at Aegidientorplatz where the underground platforms are situated the same way like Plärrer.
 Eastbound/outbound trains use the lower platform, westbound/inbound trains use the upper one.

+On Berlin U-Bahn line U9, the Schloßstraße station has two level platforms, with southbound trains departing from the lower level and northbound trains from the upper level.
+The station has two island platforms, one above the other, but the western part is closed off by a wall and is not in use, as it was originally designed to accommodate a transfer to the unbuilt U10 line.

 On Vienna U-Bahn line U3, the stations Neubaugasse, Zieglergasse, Herrengasse, Stephansplatz and Stubentor have two levels of platforms.
 Trains towards Ottakring (westbound) use the lower platform, trains towards Simmering the upper one.
 In Stephansplatz the line U1 crosses below these platforms.

 On Prague Metro Line B station Rajská zahrada have two levels.
 Trains towards Černý Most use first level (lower), trains towards Zličín use second level (upper).

 On the Brussels metro network, a similar arrangement can be found at stations Merode and Weststation (on lines 2 and 6).